harkalygergo/wp-turbo/README.md

 ## Advantages

+- separate and modifiable files for custom style and script code
 - enable CSV mime type for uploading on dashboard
 - add phone number, Facebook and Instagram URL
 - add month-based image as background on login page